 Water resistance: 30 meters

-Strap: Matt brown alligator leather strap on 18-carat rose gold pin buckle
+Strap: Matt brown alligator leather strap on 18-karat rose gold pin buckle